Judging EntertainmentDr. Erwin W. Lutzer | November 18, 2001

 And then I think also, of course, of such things as sitcoms.
 By the way, did you know that 80% of young people under the age of 18 have seen an X-rated movie, and 25% tried to act out what they saw within a matter of days?
 Is it any wonder that we have date rape?
 Is it any wonder that we have young children molesting children?
 Is it any wonder that we have molestation and sexual abuse going on in our homes hued by an industry that is absolutely committed to making you an addict?

 You see, what’s happening is people are becoming younger and younger.
-The raging desires that are felt by an 18-year old or that used to be felt by an 18-year old are now being felt by a 12-year old or a 13-year old, because they keep targeting younger and younger.
+The raging desires that are felt by an eighteen-year-old or that used to be felt by an eighteen-year-old are now being felt by a twelve-year-old or a thirteen-year-old, because they keep targeting younger and younger.

 Secondly, parents are sometimes paralyzed because they themselves are a part of the culture.
-I remember a Christian father who said that he subscribed to Sports Illustrated, and when the swimwear issue came to his home, he noticed his 12-year old son being very, very interested in these young women who were dressed in what could be called the irreducible minimum.
-And he was going to say, “You know, that’s not good for a 12-year old boy; he shouldn’t be looking at that,” but then he remembered that he ogled the same pictures.
+I remember a Christian father who said that he subscribed to Sports Illustrated, and when the swimwear issue came to his home, he noticed his twelve-year-old son being very, very interested in these young women who were dressed in what could be called the “irreducible minimum.”
+And he was going to say, “You know, that’s not good for a twelve-year-old boy; he shouldn’t be looking at that,” but then he remembered that he ogled the same pictures.
 So what happens then?
 How can parents instruct their children if they themselves are seeing violence, and of course, condoning it all by saying, “Oh, but you know what.
 I just watch it.
 I don’t do it.” (chuckles) So you have all that impurity coming into the human heart.

 Number one, the content test.
 For this I turn to 1 John 2:15: “Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him, for everything in the world, the cravings of sinful man (You remember the translations that say the lust of the flesh), the lust of the eyes, and the boasting of what he does comes not from the Father, but from the world.
 And the world and its desires pass away, but the man who does the will of God abides forever.”

-Alright!
+All right.
 Let’s go on to number two.
 Number two is the control test.
-The Apostle Paul says in 1 Corinthians 6:12: “All things are lawful for me.”
+The apostle Paul says in 1 Corinthians 6:12: “All things are lawful for me.”
 He says, “There are many things that are lawful for me but,” he says, “I will not be brought under the power of any.”
 In other words, what he is saying is, “I will not be mastered by this thing.”